 - trauma to the head or skull

-- Meniere’s disease (disorder of the inner ear that can affect hearing and balance)
+- Meniere’s disease, which is a disorder of the inner ear that can affect hearing and balance.

 - hearing loss that interferes with your daily activities

-- hearing loss that becomes worse or that does not go away
+- hearing loss that becomes worse or that doesn’t go away

-- hearing loss that is worse in one ear
+- hearing loss that’s worse in one ear

 - sudden hearing loss